 - Prospective students are required to meet with an admissions counselor for evaluation of transfer credits prior to submitting an application to the Occupational Therapy Program. - 2.
-An application form and general information regarding eligibility for the Master of Science Degree Program in Occupational Therapy may be obtained from the Graduate Admissions Office or the Occupational Therapy Program Office at the Dobbs Ferry Campus.

-- 3. All candidates for the Occupational Therapy Program must first be admitted into Mercy College.
+An application form and general information regarding eligibility for the Master of Science Degree Program is available online or from the Admissions Office or the Occupational Therapy Program Office at the Dobbs Ferry Campus. - 3.
+All candidates for the Occupational Therapy Program must first be admitted into Mercy College.
 A separate application form for the Occupational Therapy Program, accompanied by an application fee, should be submitted between June 15th and August 10th for admission decision to begin the Occupational Therapy Program during the fall trimester one year later.
 Applications from qualified applicants may continue to be processed after the application deadline if there are available spaces in the program. - 4.
 Each applicant's records will be presented to the Admission Committee of the program.
 The final admission decision is based on a combination of GPA, references, and written essays.
-If a student submits an early decision application and further information is needed to provide a more comprehensive perspective of the applicant, he/she may have the admission decision deferred to the general admission time frame.
 Candidates will be notified as to their acceptance into the next Occupational Therapy class in September.
 All acceptances will be provisional.
 Provisional acceptance requires that students complete the remaining prerequisite courses and bachelor degree courses with a minimum GPA of 3.0 and a grade of C or better within one-year to enter the program. - 5.
 Students accepted into the program will be required to pay a non-refundable deposit of \$250 at the time of acceptance.
 This fee will be applied to the fall tuition payment. - 6.
 Students requesting deferral of admission will need to re-apply the next academic year, unless waived by the program director.